malevitzch/froglang/README.md

 # todo
 - Add read_i32()

-- Remove FunctionCallArgs just like it was done with FunctionArgs

 - Fix the number of arguments not being correctly checked

 - A document with code examples